mputhawala/slides/s18math290j/content.md

 ## Checkpoint

+Go to the settings tab of your repository

-Change the name of "test" to something else
+Change the name of your repository to "test"

-verify the name changed, then change it back to "test"

--vertical-

-Forking is very similar to importing code from an existing repository, but only works on repositories within GitHub.